SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 - memory allocation in MINT is the simplest raw memory allocation on the heap.
 - This type of allocation is similar to arrays of bytes and are created using the `/A` allocation operator.

-This code allocates a 1000 byte block of uninitialized memory and returns a pointer (an address) to the start of this block.
+This code allocates a 1000 byte block of uninitialised memory and returns a pointer (an address) to the start of this block.
 ```
 > 1000 /A